MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 For general guidelines for registering an app, see [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app.md).

 > [!NOTE]
-> After you connect Business Central to your app registration, if you have trouble using the SMTP setup to send email it might be because SMTP AUTH is not enabled for your tenant.
+> After you connect [!INCLUDE[prod_short](includes/prod_short.md)] to your app registration, if you have trouble using the SMTP setup to send email it might be because SMTP AUTH is not enabled for your tenant.
 Ask your administrator to verify the setting.

 ### Connect [!INCLUDE[prod_short](includes/prod_short.md)] to Your App Registration
 After you register your application in Azure portal, in [!INCLUDE[prod_short](includes/prod_short.md)], use the **Email Application AAD Registration** assisted setup guide to connect [!INCLUDE[prod_short](includes/prod_short.md)] to it.